pinchih/CS578-Final-Project/README.md

   - This tool takes inputs of XML files generated from DidFail for potential vulnerable paths and JSON file created by VulnerablePathXMLConverter.py, combined the information into one JSON file.

 #Usage
+Go to our [website](http://192.241.189.66/top.html), upload your applications, and see the analysis results.

 #Architectural pattern/styles used